-- 1) Specify native or drought-tolerant plants for a minimum of 75% of landscaped area with the exception of edible landscaping. - 2) Conventional grass/turf shall not exceed 25% of landscaped area. - 3) Group plants with similar watering needs (hydrozones). - 4) Install high efficiency irrigation system with smart irrigation controls for all landscaping.
+- 2) Conventional grass/turf shall not exceed 25% of landscaped area. - 3) Group plants with similar watering needs (hydrozones). - 4) Install high efficiency irrigation system with smart irrigation controls for all landscaping.

 The project shall divert a minimum of 70% of non-hazardous construction and demolition debris from landfill either by recycling or by salvage efforts.
 Note that daily cover at landfill is neither recycling nor salvage for the purpose of this requirement.
+Specifications shall include a construction waste management section that requires submittal of a construction waste management plan and monthly reports that confirm the target diversion is achieved.

 All projects shall provide an easily accessible recycling area for tenant use that serves the entire building.
+Recycling area shall not create a nuisance for any tenant unit.